Q: What's the purpose of St'ArtUp317?

 A: Yes, but be sure to include to include your potential collaborators on your application, and explain the relationship.

-Q: If I am selected to participate in this pilot program will I need to provide any reporting at the end of my project?
+Q: Will I need to provide any reporting at the end of my project?

-A: Yes we will require all vendors to collect certain information.
+A: Yes, we require all vendors to track & submit certain information.
 It will be things like earnings, number of visitors, social media mentions, customer zip codes, and anything else that will help us to make this initiative better and to gain an understanding of the audience.
 Program participants will be given reporting requirements along with their acceptance notification.

 Q: Who is responsible for the insurance of the storefront/window?

-Q: If my proposal is not accepted this time around, should I apply again for the fall round of pop-ups?
+Q: If my proposal is not accepted this time around, should I apply again for the next season of pop-ups?